NativeScript/nativescript-cli/README.md

 When you build for iOS, if the `--device` flag is not set, the NativeScript CLI builds your project for the native emulator and saves the application package as an `APP` in `platforms` &#8594; `ios` &#8594; `build` &#8594; `emulator`.
 If the `--device` flag is set, the NativeScript CLI builds your project for device and saves the application package as an `IPA` in `platforms` &#8594; `ios` &#8594; `build` &#8594; `device`.

-> **IMPORTANT:** To build your app for iOS device, you need to configure a valid pair of certificate and provisioning profile for code signing your application package.
+> **IMPORTANT:** To build your app for an iOS device, you must configure a valid certificate and provisioning profile pair, and have that pair present on your system for code signing your application package.
 For more information, see [iOS Code Signing - A Complete Walkthrough](http://seventhsoulmountain.blogspot.com/2013/09/ios-code-sign-in-complete-walkthrough.html).

 [Back to Top][1]